Molecular technology (Genetic Engineering) advantages, Techniques and uses

 After the advances in knowing the gene structure and how protein is synthesized, It is possible now to isolate the desired gene and form million copies of it inside the cells of bacteria or yeasts, It is possible to produce short strands of DNA with any desired sequence of nucleotides in many laboratories which are now equipped with “gene machines” that can be programmed.

-It is possible to analyze any gene to determine the nucleotides sequence in this gene, We can compare between the structure of different genes in the same organism or different ones and we can determine the sequence of amino acids in the corresponding protein by knowing the sequence of nucleotides in the gene.
+It is possible to analyze any gene to determine the nucleotide sequence in this gene, We can compare between the structure of different genes in the same organism or different ones and we can determine the sequence of amino acids in the corresponding protein by knowing the sequence of nucleotides in the gene.

 It is possible to transfer functioning genes from cells to other cells of plants or animals, We can synthesize DNA molecules by order, as in 1979, the scientist Khorana produced an artificial gene and introduced it into a laboratory culture of bacteria.

-It is possible to use the artificial DNA in the protein synthesis experiments, we can determine how the amino acids affect the function of the protein as a whole by changing the code to eliminate a particular amino acid (or replace it) from the protein.
+It is possible to use artificial DNA in protein synthesis experiments, we can determine how the amino acids affect the function of the protein as a whole by changing the code to eliminate a particular amino acid (or replace it) from the protein.

-Techniques of the molecular technology
+Techniques of molecular technology

 Nuclear acid hybridization